TheEngineRoom-UniGe/OWLOOP/README.md

   }
   ```

-**You are now ready to create/use OWL ontologies in your project/application** :fire: by using OWLOOP descriptors in your code.
+**Final Step**: You are now ready to create/use OWL ontologies in your project/application :fire:, by using OWLOOP descriptors in your code!.

 ### Use OWLOOP in your project.